Fedora31/no-hats-bgum/README.md

 You can get a **small** boost in performance with this mod, but it shouldn't be the main reason to install it.
 On my end, I generally have a ~7fps increase.

 In a nutshell:
-- If you are concerned about the game's artstyle and performance, this mod is a good option.
+- If you are concerned about the game's artstyle, this mod is a good option.
 - If you are only concerned about performance and don't care about missing bodyparts, then something like [JarateKing's CleanTF2plus](https://github.com/JarateKing/CleanTF2plus) should be more fitting.

 ## Secondary mods